 In Florida, FIRST serves more than 10,000 students statewide.
 In Tampa Bay, over 3000 students are involved in FIRST programs in public schools, and youth groups throughout the area.
 For high school students involved in FIRST Tech Challenge and FIRST Robotics Competition, more than $80 million in scholarships are available to participating students.

 About FIRST Tech Challenge

 FIRST® Tech Challenge is our second robotics competition for high-school students, with a smaller scale format and longer build period that helps students learn to design and build robots with both driver and autonomous controlled behavior.
 FTC robots are built with the TETRIX® or MATRIX® robot kits using a relatively new Android control system.

 The Florida FIRST Tech Challenge program is completely volunteer run through the Florida FTC Program Committee.
 The FIRST Tech Challenge season in Florida starts in September and runs through February.

 About ROBOT League of Tampa Bay

 ROBOT League of Tampa Bay is consists of about 20 area FIRST Tech Challenge high school level teams who compete throughout the season to earn ranking points that will earn them a spot at the Florida FTC State Championship in February.
-Top teams will progress to the South Super-Regional Championship Tournament, in March, in Athens, GA this year.
-Winning teams from the Super Regional earn spots at the FIRST Tech Challenge Championship held in Houston, TX in April.
+Top teams progress to the FIRST Tech Challenge Championship held in Houston, TX in April.